 - The number of shares to social media (If a lot of people are sharing, it means the idea is resonating with a lot of people and they feel compelled to tell their friends)

 Note that your topic could be topical or be something perennial like “how to train for a marathon” or “how to chop onions and not cry.”
-Since we spend time on the internet, most of us have a pretty good sense for what’s popular already, but check the indicators above and ask a few of these questions:
+Since we spend time on the internet, most of us have a pretty good sense for what’s popular already, but check the indicators above and ask yourself:

-- How many people are talking about it?
+How many people are talking about it?
+And want to continue to talk about it?

 Guest Post Success Factor #2: Relevance